mjpuma/FSC-WorldModelers/README.md

-# Food Shocks Cascade Model
+# Food Shocks Cascade Model - USA
-- A simple agent-based network model that computes chain-reactions due to production anomalies based on dynamic food balance sheets at the country level.
+- A simple agent-based network model that computes chain-reactions due to production anomalies based on dynamic food balance sheets at the county level in the USA.
-- Development version of the model introduced and described in Heslin, A., M.J.
+- Adapted from the global, country-to-country version decribed in Heslin, A., M.J.
 Puma, P. Marchand, J.A.
 Carr, J. Dell'Angelo, P. D'Odorico, J.A.
 Gephart, M. Kummu, M. Porkka, M.C.
 Rulli, D. Seekell, S. Suweis, and A. Tavoni, 2020: Simulating the cascading effects of an extreme agricultural production shock: Global implications of a contemporary US Dust Bowl event.
 Front.
 Sustain.
 Food Syst., 20 March 2020, doi:10.3389/fsufs.2020.00026.
-- Earlier model version is available at https://github.com/pmarchand1/cereals-network-shocks and described in the paper: Marchand, P., J.A.
-Carr, J. Dell'Angelo, M. Fader, J.A.
-Gephard, M. Kummu, N.R.
-Magliocca, M. Porkka, M.J.
-Puma, and Z. Ratajczak, 2016: Reserves and trade jointly determine exposure to food supply shocks.
-Environ.
-Res.
-Lett., 11, no. 9, 095009, doi:10.1088/1748-9326/11/9/095009.

 ## Model Vignette
-- INPUT (required): Bilateral trade of commodities at country level, production/consumption/storage for all countries
+- INPUT (required): Bilateral trade of commodities at county level, production/consumption/storage for all counties in USA
 - INPUT (ancillary): Commodity list, country list, conversion factors from commodity mass to common units (e.g. kcal, protein, US dollars)
-- OUTPUT: Changes in stocks and consumption at country level
+- OUTPUT: Changes in stocks and consumption at county level
 - CODE: Written in R
 - RUNTIME: few minutes on desktop computer
 - RESOLUTION: Country level